Editor’s Note: Originally published on Dec. 22, 2020. Last updated on Nov. 30, 2022.

 3. How Can Sellers Make Sure They Comply?

 It’s business as usual, right?
 Wrong.
-As TaxJar explains in great detail, every state has its take on this law and some marketplaces got on board earlier than others.
+As TaxJar explains in great detail, every state has its own take on this law.
+Also, some marketplaces got on board earlier than others.
+So, third-party sellers trying to list on Amazon should get in touch with a tax consultant to check if they should:

 - file in tax returns whether any sales were through a market facilitator or not.